 9:00 a.m. up for the day (bath, day clothes)

-so our plan was to eliminate the 3:00 a.m. feeding. either vaughan or i would sleep next to the crib for a night and when kai woke for his 3:00 feeding, instead of taking him out and giving him a bottle, we had him stay in the crib and gave him a pacifier instead. some nights he would take it right away and fall asleep and other nights he would struggle a bit more and cry for 10-15 minutes. it was our goal to teach him that it's just not time to eat until the 7:00 feeding that morning. so after a couple of nights he finally skipped the 3:00 a.m. feeding! hommie slept a full 9 hours. and when he woke up? that happiest i've ever seen him. all smiles and giggles. i knew then that the whole "sleep training" had been worth it.
+so our plan was to eliminate the 3:00 a.m. feeding. either vaughan or i would sleep next to the crib for a night and when kai woke for his 3:00 feeding, instead of taking him out and giving him a bottle, we had him stay in the crib and gave him a pacifier instead. some nights he would take it right away and fall asleep and other nights he would struggle a bit more and cry for 10-15 minutes. it was our goal to teach him that it's just not time to eat until the 7:00 feeding that morning. so after a couple of nights of doing this (it was exhausting) he finally skipped the 3:00 a.m. feeding! hommie slept a full 9 hours. and when he woke up? the happiest i've ever seen him. all smiles and giggles! i knew then that the whole "sleep training" had been worth it.

-now that kai is approaching 6 months old we've done things a little differently. his wake time is about 2 hours and we are transitioning to depend more on a time schedule rather than the wake time. our schedule now:
+now that kai is approaching 6 months old we've done things a little differently. his wake time is about 2 hours and we are transitioning to depend more on a time schedule rather than the wake time. our schedule now looks a little like this:

 8:30a wakes up